 - Chief Financial Officer (CFO)

-By 2022, these and other accounting positions will number 1.6 million.
+As of 2021, these and other accounting positions number 2.75 million.

 And because we focus on you as both scholar and practitioner, you’ll learn academic theory along with real-world application.